schemetrica/automating-data-delivery-odk-central/README.md

 a relational database.
 ODK Central supports this use case as well.

-The purpose of this article is to show how survey data can be processed using an open source data integration tool (Kettle).
+The goal of this post is to show how survey data can be processed using an open source data integration tool ([Kettle](http://www.ibridge.be/)).
-We retrieve submissions from a survey hosted on the [ODK Central sandbox server](https://sandbox.central.opendatakit.org/#/), transform the JSON document into tabular rows, then load the rows into a dataset stored in a CKAN data portal.
+We retrieve submissions from a survey hosted on the [ODK Central sandbox server](https://sandbox.central.opendatakit.org/#/), transform the JSON document into a set of rows, then load the rows into a dataset stored in a CKAN data portal.
-The workflow is implemented using a small number of Kettle steps and can be freely modified by anyone in the ODK Community.
-Additional scenarios are discussed and links to documentation are provided at the end.
+The workflow is implemented using a small number of Kettle steps and can be freely modified by anyone in the open source community.
+Additional scenarios are discussed and documentation links are provided at the end.

 ## About Kettle